Shopping Actions has a new name! Shopping Actions is now Buy on Google. You’ll see the new name across the help center. Learn more

 The following are requirements your return policies must meet.

 Your default return policy must allow customers to make returns for up to at least 30 days, or 14 days for France, from the delivery date.
-Additional return policies shorter than 30 days (or 14 days for France) may be created, but should only be applied to items in allowable exception categories.
+Additional return policies shorter than 30 days (or 14 days for France) may be created, but should only be applied to products in allowable exception categories.

 Customer return fee

-If you set a specific date until which items may be returned and that date differs from the return window of a non-seasonal policy, the more favorable of the two policies will be applied.
+If you set a specific date until which products may be returned and that date differs from the return window of a non-seasonal policy, the more favorable of the two policies will be applied.
 Seasonal overrides must still conform to all the requirements for a return policy.

 Additional return addresses can be created by using labels to define groups of products, like electronics or apparel, and then applying specific return policies to those groups.
 These policies can be specified in the feed with the